Maine State Prison: History

 The state legislature established the Maine State Prison in Thomaston in 1824.
 The original layout of the prison kept prisoners housed in covered subterranean granite cells, nine feet 8 inches deep.
 The top opening of each cell measured four feet six inches by eight feet nine inches.
-Inmates entered their cells through a two foot square opening in the cell's cover, secured with an iron grate.
+Inmates entered their cells through a two-foot-square opening in the cell's cover, secured with an iron grate.
 In the prison's early years, the majority of prisoners died of tuberculosis before completing their sentences.

+Correctional officers at the prison had no formal training; they just observed senior officers.
+In 1978, the Maine Legislature passed a law requiring the Maine Criminal Justice Academy to establish training standards for correctional officers.

 In 1923 the prison was destroyed by a fire in which many inmates died.
 The old prison was replaced by a facility with two cellblocks.
 The cells were modeled on the Auburn System.
 There were long narrow hallways with very small cells—7 × 6 ft each.
 The 1923 prison was very modern for the time and most things were performed by technology, like the locking and unlocking of doors.

 The Maine State Prison had a farm several miles away where select prisoners worked.
 Most produce was used by the prison and not for sale.
 Other prisoners worked in carriage shops, harness shops, and in maintenance.
 In the summer of 1927 there were 197 white prisoners, three African American prisoners, and one prisoner of another race.
 The Maine state prison housed few females, who worked sewing and patching clothing.
 The women were relocated to the Women's Correctional Center in Skowhegan, Maine in 1935.

 Move in 2002

 The old Maine State Prison in Thomaston was moved to a new, larger prison in Warren in February 2002 because of the growing prisoner population.
-Some residents in Thomaston objected to the relocation of the prison out of their town, because it was a part of their history and local economy.
-The prison was razed in the summer of 2002 and the site of the prison in Thomaston was converted into a field.
+Some residents in Thomaston objected to the relocation of the prison out of their town because it was a part of their history and local economy.
+Over 10,000 people gathered to tour the empty facility before it was torn down.
+The new prison was raised in the summer of 2002, and the site of the prison in Thomaston was converted into a field.
+There's a piece of the wall from the original prison still on the field as a historic sight and reminder.